 Introduction: The Paradox of High Traffic and Low Conversions

-Imagine this: you’ve built a robust, feature-rich cybersecurity solution.
+Imagine this: youβve built a powerful cybersecurity platform.

-It's a paradox many cybersecurity companies face — attracting the right audience but failing to convert them into leads.
+This paradox is surprisingly common in the cybersecurity industry.
+Many companies successfully attract the right audience but fail to convert visitors into leads.

 The Cold Hard Stats Behind the Challenge